Zhuxitong/ppsPCP/README.md

 A small dataset in the 'example' directory can be used to test whether ppsPCP can run on your system successfully or not.
 Move to the 'example' directory and type the following commands:
 ```
 $ cd example
-$ make_pan.pl --ref Zmw_sc00394.1.fa --ref_anno Zmw_sc00394.1.gff3 --query Zjn_sc00188.1.fa --query_anno Zjn_sc00188.1.gff3
+$ make_pan.pl --ref Zmw_sc00394.1.fa --ref_anno Zmw_sc00394.1.gff3 --query Zjn_sc00188.1.fa --query_anno Zjn_sc00188.1.gff3 &> run.log
 ```
-If any error occurs, please check the log information or contact us through e-mail.
+If you receive any error, please check the log information or contact us through e-mail.
 This result has no biological meaning because these two sequences are only a small part of two genomes from [HERE](http://zoysia.kazusa.or.jp/ "zoysia").
 ## Input and output files
 ### Input files
 At least two genome sequence files and two corresponding annotation files are required to run ppsPCP.